Lucy Allan (politician)

-Lucy Elizabeth Allan (born 2 October 1964) is a British Conservative politician and family rights campaigner.
-She is currently the Member of Parliament (MP) for Telford.
-She was a member of Wandsworth London Borough Council from 2006 to 2012.
-She was elected at the 2015 general election as the first Conservative MP as well as the first female MP to represent the Telford constituency, and was re-elected in 2017 and 2019.
+Lucy Elizabeth Allan (born 2 October 1964) is a British politician who served as the member of Parliament (MP) for Telford from the 2015 general election, until standing down at the 2024 general election.

-Allan previous served as the Parliamentary Private Secretary to the Leader of the House of Commons from 2020 to 2022.
+In 2015, Allan became the first Conservative MP, as well as the first female MP, to represent the Telford constituency.
+She was re-elected at the 2017 and 2019 general elections.
+She served as the Parliamentary Private Secretary to the Leader of the House of Commons, Jacob Rees-Mogg, from 2020 to 2022.
 In November 2021, she was appointed to the Health and Social Care Select Committee.

+In May 2024, 3 days before the end of her term, Allan was suspended from the Conservative Party for publicly supporting the Reform UK candidate for Telford, Alan Adams.

 Early life and career

 Lucy Allan was born in Cheltenham on 2 October 1964, the daughter of a farmer and a teacher, and grew up near Totnes, Devon.
 She is related to the Scottish radical socialist suffragette Janie Allan, whose family owned the Allan Line shipping company.

 Allan was educated at Durham University and Kingston Law School.
 She has a degree in anthropology and a master's degree in employment law.

 She joined Price Waterhouse as a trainee in 1987, where she qualified as a Chartered Accountant and specialised in business turnaround, and in 1994 she further qualified as a Chartered Secretary in the Institute of Chartered Secretaries and Administrators.

 In 1994, she moved into investment management, reaching director level, working for UBS Warburg, Gartmore Investment, De La Rue, Mercury Asset Management and First State Investments.
 While Head of Investment Trusts at First State Investments, which ran the Scottish American Investment Company (SAINTS) and Scottish Oriental Smaller Companies Trust, she was suspended in September 2003 over alleged plagiarism in statements issued by SAINTS.
 She was made redundant in January 2004, after First State Investments ceased to manage SAINTS.

 In 2004, Allan began a master's degree in employment law and set up her employment law consultancy, specialising in discrimination and maternity issues.
-She became a non-executive director of Wandsworth NHS primary care trust in 2009.
+She became a non-executive director of Wandsworth NHS primary care trust in 2009 and resigned in 2010.
 She has served as an employment tribunal panellist.